Secure IP Address Allocation at Cloud Scale: Modeling the IP Address Pool

-\section{Implementation}
+\subsection{Implementation}

-To empirically study the distribution of IP allocation behaviors, adversarial techniques, and cloud provider defenses, we develop an IP pool simulator (\toolname). \toolname is written in 1700 lines of Go, and implements an extensible and configurable architecture for simulating interactions with IP address pools.
-For tractability, \toolname's components are designed towards performance:
+To empirically study the distribution of IP allocation behaviors, adversarial techniques, and cloud provider defenses, we develop an IP pool simulator (\toolname). \toolname implements an extensible and configurable architecture for simulating interactions with IP address pools.
+Described in \autoref{fig:overview} and at \href{https://github.com/MadSP-McDaniel/eipsim/}{GitHub.com/MadSP-McDaniel/eipsim/}, \toolname allows us to evaluate the efficacy of allocation policies across a variety of scenarios over hundreds of years of simulated cloud provider allocation.

-\paragraph{Agents} implement benign or adversarial behavior across a set of tenants simultaneously.
-For instance, an auto-scale agent tracks the allocations of all auto-scale tenants, and initiates required allocations across tenants simultaneously.
-The adversarial agent manages all adversarial tenants together.

-\paragraph{The Simulator} accepts a policy and agents, and manages configuration parameters.
-The simulation operates in time steps (\SI{1}{s} for all current evaluations, but tunable as needed for scalability).
-At each time step, agents can allocate or release IPs, and requests are passed to the policy for processing.
-The simulator also tracks time-series and aggregate statistics for later analysis.